md-zaman/kubernetes/Notes.md

 | **Purpose**   | Package and isolate application        | Logical host for one or more containers    | Ensure desired number of Pods are running       |
 | **Analogy**   | Single program on a computer           | Group of programs running together on a VM | Supervisor ensuring a certain number of VMs run |

 35. What k8s say is don't create a pod directly instead create a deployment.
 Deployment creates a replicaset (it is a k8s controller) then the rs creates a pod

 36. **Replicaset controller**: It is a controller created by deployment.
 It will ensure to create no. of pod which you have mentioned in the deployment yaml manifest.
 If you say replica count is 2 it ensures that the cluster has 2 replicas of pod.
 So that many user can use simultanenously.
 This is how 0 downtime is achieved.

-37. Replicaset defination from Google gemini:
+37. **Replicaset defination from Google Gemini:** |
     A ReplicaSet (RS) is a controller that ensures a specified number of identical Pods are running at any given time.
 It's a core component for managing stateless applications in Kubernetes.

     Key Functions:

-    **Replication**: A ReplicaSet maintains the desired number of Pod replicas, ensuring your application can handle incoming traffic or workload.
+    **Replication**: A ReplicaSet maintains the desired number of Pod replicas, ensuring your application can handle incoming traffic or workload. \
-    **Self-Healing**: If a Pod fails, the ReplicaSet automatically replaces it to maintain the desired replica count.
+    **Self-Healing**: If a Pod fails, the ReplicaSet automatically replaces it to maintain the desired replica count. \
     **Scaling**: You can easily scale your application up or down by adjusting the number of replicas in the ReplicaSet.

-38. Controller: are something which ensure that the desired state and actual state are same.
+38. **Controller**: are something which ensure that the desired state and actual state are same.
 There are default controllers and custom controllers.
 It is a go language application which k8s has written which ensures this.

-39. Controllers defination from Gemini:
+39. **Controllers defination from Gemini:**
-    Controllers are the core components that continuously monitor and maintain the desired state of your cluster.
+    Controllers are the core components that ```continuously monitor``` and ```maintain``` the ```desired state of your cluster```.
 They operate in control loops, constantly comparing the actual state of objects (like Pods, Deployments, Services) to their desired state, and taking actions to reconcile any differences.

     **Key Concepts**: